-Energy consumption before and after implementation will need to be measured to establish both the baseline and operating energy models.
+Energy consumption measurement Energy consumption before and after implementation will need to be measured to establish both the baseline and operating energy models.
 Electricity consumption should be measured using either utility or submeters.
-Some of the common independent variables that should be considered when developing an energy model for commercial and industrial refrigeration applications are: V HDDs and CDDs v ambient temperature v relative humidity v production, which could be measured in terms of the throughput of refrigerated content, measured in tonnes v operating hours Some of the common site constants that should be considered are: space temperature set points, as applicable to both ambient temperature and relative humidity system design, including the type, design and number of cabinets size of the system, which could be measured in terms of total display/floor area (m2) or volume of refrigerated space (m3) seasonality of usage if related to certain production cycles (eg, agricultural produce) Efficiency, related to the efficiency of individual pieces of equipment and would be measured through either: Coefficient of Performance (COP) Energy Efficiency Ratio (EER), or Integrated Part Load Value (IPLV).
-The possibility of any interactive effects in commercial and industrial refrigeration is largely dependent on the type of refrigeration installed.
+Common independent variables Some of the common independent variables that should be considered when developing an energy model for commercial and industrial refrigeration applications are: V HDDs and CDDs ambient temperature relative humidity production, which could be measured in terms of the throughput of refrigerated content, measured in tonnes operating hours Common site constants Some of the common site constants that should be considered are: space temperature set points, as applicable to both ambient temperature and relative humidity system design, including the type, design and number of cabinets size of the system, which could be measured in terms of total display/floor area (m2) or volume of refrigerated space (m3) seasonality of usage if related to certain production cycles (e.g. agricultural produce) Efficiency, related to the efficiency102 of individual pieces of equipment and would be measured through either: Coefficient of Performance (COP) Energy Efficiency Ratio (EER), or Integrated Part Load Value (IPLV).
+Possible interactive effects The possibility of any interactive effects in commercial and industrial refrigeration is largely dependent on the type of refrigeration installed.
 For example, in some commercial retail spaces, refrigerated display cabinets can often have spill over of chilled air providing additional cooling to the internal space which can lead to either additional heating or reduced cooling requirements from the HVAC system.
-Measurement boundaries for refrigeration upgrades are generally drawn around an individual piece of equipment, but can also be expanded to include larger segments of a facility such as the full refrigerated space and all associated equipment, through to placing the boundary at the site level where refrigeration represents a significant amount of site energy consumption (eg, cold storage facilities).
+Common measurement boundary considerations when developing the energy model Measurement boundaries for refrigeration upgrades are generally drawn around an individual piece of equipment, but can also be expanded to include larger segments of a facility such as the full refrigerated space and all associated equipment, through to placing the boundary at the site level where refrigeration represents a significant amount of site energy consumption (e.g. cold storage facilities).
 The applicable measurement boundary will generally be linked to the available metering.